Disintegration of the Ninnis Glacier Tongue

 A large portion of the Larsen B ice shelf breaks off the West Antarctic Peninsula, February 13, 1995.

 Continued retreat along the northern two-thirds of the shelf front, January 6, 2000.
-(Images courtesy of the National Snow and Ice Data Center).

 The George V Land coast was first explored and mapped by members of the "eastern coastal party" of the Australasian Antarctic Expedition of 1911 to 1914, under the leadership of Sir Douglas Mawson.
 A 1996 study of the George V Land coast, which employed data acquired by the Japanese SAR satellite JERS-1, indicated that the Ninnis Glacier Tongue lost approximately two-thirds of its size between 1912 and 1993.
 But a more recent study (1998) of the Oates and George V Land coasts casts doubt on the expedition's mapping accuracy, suggesting that the most significant retreat of the Ninnis Glacier Tongue took place after 1980, with a significant calving event also occurring in the early 1950s.